 Receiving approval to be an adoptive home.

-If you are interested in learning more about the adoption process attending one of your local Fostering Hope Texas Community Summits on November 11 and November 18.
+If you are interested in learning more about the adoption process attending one of your local Fostering Hope Texas Community Summits on November 17.
 You will have the opportunity to meet and gather information and learn more about where to start Click the tab below to register your attendance at one of the available host church locations.